dgroomes/calcite-playground/relational-algebra/README.md

       ```
     * It should print something like the following.
     * ```text
-      23:25:05 [main] INFO dgroomes.RelationalAlgebraRunner - Let's learn the Apache Calcite relational algebra API by summing up a sample of ZIP code population data by their city.
+      22:45:54 [main] INFO dgroomes.RelationalAlgebraRunner - Let's learn the Apache Calcite relational algebra API!
-      23:25:06 [main] INFO dgroomes.RelationalAlgebraRunner - City '1' has a population of 108,968
+      22:45:54 [main] INFO dgroomes.RelationalAlgebraRunner - City 'Boulder' (1) has a population of 108,968
-      23:25:06 [main] INFO dgroomes.RelationalAlgebraRunner - City '2' has a population of 124,331
+      22:45:54 [main] INFO dgroomes.RelationalAlgebraRunner - City 'Savannah' (2) has a population of 124,331
       ```